firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * mkdir -p : Creating directories with subdirectories (mkdir nnn/lll/..)
  * mv     : moves file to a directory / rename files/Directories
  * nano   :   File editor
+ * nl     : enumerates the lines in a file
  * paste -s : It merges the lines of a file into one line(with TAB delimeter)
  * paste -s -d : Yopu specify the delimeter(Ex : -d ' ')
  * pwd    : it outputs the current directory or the path of the directory you are currently in.